 Rule: A party can potentially succeed in a contract action if that party is part of the original contract or be an assignee of that original contract.
-Also, unless a party is delegated in the original contract, then he can recover from a delegation of duty from the original parties.
-Also, a proper assignment allows an original party to assign the contractual obligations to a third party and letting the other original party knows about the assignment.

-Analysis: Here, although the retiree wanted both the homeowner and neighbor to paint their houses to increase their property values, the retiree is not part of the homeowner and the painter’s original contract.
-While the retire made comments about the need to have the neighbor’s house to be painted, he is not a party to any valid contractual obligations.
-The retiree has no interest whatsoever in the contracts between the homeowner and the painter and the homeowner and the neighbor.
+Assignment is a process whereby a party to a contract passes their rights to the contract to a third party.
+Also, a proper assignment allows an original party to assign the contractual obligations to a third party and requires letting the other original party knows about the assignment.
+Where a third party was not an original party the contract, and was neighter assigned the rights nor delegated the duties, they have no ability to bring a claim for breach of action and cannot succeed.
+Here, homeowner originally contracted with housepainter when they decided to pay $6000 for painter to paint his house.
+Neighbor was a third party that was not a part of that contract, however, neighbor received the rights to that contract when homeowner told him you may take over my rights under the contract with the painter.
+Homeowner did not say the same thing to retiree and therefore had not assigned his rights under the contract to retiree.
+Retiree was simply a bystander to the contract and therefore could not claim an assignment was made to him.
+If neighbor had subsequently passed his rights to the contract which he received from homeowner, then retiree may have had a valid assignment but he did not.
+Although neighbor called retiree and told him about the plans, the facts do not indicate she intended to assign her rights to retiree because it was her house that to be painted.

+Thus, as provided by the facts, there was nothing to indicate retiree received a valid assignment and thus he cannot recover for a breach of contract.

+Analysis:

 Conclusion: A court would find that the retiree would not succeed in the breach of contract action against the painter because the retiree is not in any valid contract among the parties of the homeowner, neighbor, and the painter.
 The retiree would not succeed in a breach of contract action because the retiree is a not valid assignee or not part of the delegation of duties from the original parties between the homeowner and the painter.